cranez91/assign_shipments/README.md

 * php assign_shipments.php destinations.txt drivers.txt

-Note:
+Notes:

-Inside this project you will find both destinations.txt and drivers.txt files.
+- Inside this project you will find both destinations.txt and drivers.txt files.
 You can edit them with your destination/drivers names list.

+- In feature/optimization branch there is an alternative solution, avoiding to perform all permutations (preventing brute force)